-There are different types of visas to meet the different needs of international students.
-Consulates are in charge of processing visa requests in accordance with current laws and regulations.
-There are short and long-term student visas.
-For more information, please consult the list of France’s embassies and consulates abroad.
+The different visa categories cover all applications from international students.
+The consular services are responsible for processing visa applications in accordance with current regulations.
+There are visas for short and long-term stay students.
+For more information, you can consult the directory of France’s embassies and consulates abroad.

-Just like registration in higher education institutions, the online procedure to obtain a visa is compulsory for nationals of the following countries:
+As in the case of enrolment in higher education institutions, the procedure for issuing «student» visas is compulsory online for nationals of the following countries:

-This new visa is designed for foreign students (graduate scholars and scientists are not eligible) who intend to study in a public or private institution of higher education in France for more than six months.
+This new visa is granted to foreign students (researchers and graduated scholars are not affected) who wish to continue their schooling in a public or private French higher education establishment for a period of more than six months.

-2. A copy of the passport pages bearing their personal data and the official stamp certifying entry into France or another country of the Schengen area.
+- A copy of the passport pages containing the information, identity of the holder and the stamp certifying entry into France or the Schengen area.

 For European Union nationals:

 - Young, non-wage researchers: nothing to be done.